venomix666/cpmish/arch/nano-z80/README.md

 Who?
 ----

+CP/Mish  was written David Given, and is covered under the terms of the whole CP/Mish project.
+See the documentation in the project root for more information.
 This port and the nano-z80 project was made by [Henrik Löfgren](https://github.com/venomix666/).